-But that doesn't mean you should give up on the idea all together.
+But that doesn't mean you should give up on the idea altogether.

 How to Pay Cash for a Car

-So how do you go from borrowing to acquire vehicles to paying cash for them so you can save thousands, even tens of thousands of dollars in finance charges and/or leasing fees over the course of your lifetime?
+So how do you go from borrowing to acquire vehicles to paying cash for them so you can save thousands, even tens of thousands of dollars in finance charges and leasing fees throughout your lifetime?

 Start small and work your way up.